OniuUI/cc-musicplayer/README.md

 # iPod-Style Music Player for ComputerCraft

 A modern, feature-rich music player for ComputerCraft/CC Tweaked that brings YouTube streaming directly to your Minecraft computers.
+Built with a clean, modular architecture for easy maintenance and extensibility.

 ## Features